neoforged/Documentation/docs/items/interactionpipeline.md

 - `InteractionResult.SUCCESS` (or `InteractionResultHolder#success` where needed) should be used if the operation should be considered successful, and you want the arm to swing, but only on one side.
 Only use this if you want to return a different value on the other logical side for whatever reason.
 The pipeline will end.
 - `InteractionResult.CONSUME` (or `InteractionResultHolder#consume` where needed) should be used if the operation should be considered successful, but you do not want the arm to swing.
 The pipeline will end.
 - `InteractionResult.CONSUME_PARTIAL` is mostly identical to `InteractionResult.CONSUME`, the only difference is in its usage in [`Item#useOn`][itemuseon].
 - `InteractionResult.FAIL` (or `InteractionResultHolder#fail` where needed) should be used if the item functionality should be considered failed and no further interaction should be performed.
 The pipeline will end.
-This should only be used in `Item#useOn` and `Item#use`, all other implementations should use `InteractionResult.PASS` to allow item behavior to still be called.
+This can be used everywhere, but it should be used with care outside of `Item#useOn` and `Item#use`.
+In many cases, using `InteractionResult.PASS` makes more sense.
 - `InteractionResult.PASS` (or `InteractionResultHolder#pass` where needed) should be used if the operation should be considered neither successful nor failed.
 The pipeline will continue.
 This is the default behavior (unless otherwise specified).

 Some methods have special behavior or requirements, which are explained in the below chapters.

-`IForgeItem#onItemUseFirst`
+`IItemExtension#onItemUseFirst`
 ---------------------------

 `InteractionResult#sidedSuccess` and `InteractionResult.CONSUME` don't have an effect here.
 Only `InteractionResult.SUCCESS`, `InteractionResult.FAIL` or `InteractionResult.PASS` should be used here.